 Genesis Agents are paid on a two week pay cycle through direct deposit.
 The payroll cycle runs on the 1st and 15th of each month.
 Pay dates that land on a weekend or federal holiday will process the business day prior to that weekend or holiday.

 As a Genesis Agent, you will receive a pay stub from your Square Payroll account between one and five days prior to payday.
-The pay stub will include the total amount of pay due and the projected date for direct deposit, but will not include the detailed breakdown.
+The pay stub will include the total amount of pay due, tax deductions, and the projected date for direct deposit, but will not include the detailed breakdown.
 For the breakdown, you must reference your pay invoice.

 Pay Invoices provide a more detailed breakdown of pay due than the pay stub and includes information on services, incentives, adjustments, or any other compensation related item.
 Invoices are delivered securely to you using a customized Genesis Agent Folder within the corporate G-Suite account (watch this G-Suite Video for instructions on accessing your Agent Folder).
 Pay invoices are uploaded within the Agent's folder between one to two days before or after payday.
 Once the pay invoice is posted, the Agent has 15 days to notify Genesis of any disputes.

 Within your Agent Folder, you can access all current and past invoices, human resource documents, tax documents, and other relevant or requested administrative documents.
 If you're a New Agent, you will receive notification of access to your Agent Folder once your first pay stub is being processed.
 From that time forward, you will have 24/7 secure access to your Agent Folder; even if you leave Genesis.